jtdLab/dart_counter/README.md

  listening to blocs on page or view level atm its on page level
  + goldens then widget tests are perfect

+ presentation/play and presentation/training route wrapper and separation of page and view is not done yet

+     // TODO move bloc listener into the view + test in forgot password initial